GWC-UNCC/Git-Intro/02-next_level/README.md

    ![branch name](/pictures/next-level/img08.png)

-5. So, if you got to commit these files now, it will be to this branch
+5. So, if you go to commit these files now, it will be to this branch
 6. Then push the changes, and you will get a pop-up.
 Hit "OK"

    ![branch name](/pictures/next-level/img09.png)